walmir2016/demo/README.md

 - [`GitHub Packages`](https://github.com/features/packages) - Docker registry where the images are stored.

 Environments variables needed in this phase:
-- `DOCKER_REGISTRY_URL`: URL of the Docker registry where the Docker image is stored.
 - `DOCKER_REGISTRY_USER`: Username of the Docker registry.
 - `DOCKER_REGISTRY_PASSWORD`: Password of the Docker registry.